gosia/mgr_scala/README.md

-# Caprica
+# Scheduler

-Creation/edition/getting/search of recipes, ingredients, meals and skills.
+Create timetable for rooms, teachers and groups.